vajdao/distroinitializer/README.md

 # Well that was quick...

-Due to some bad experiences with debian lately, I decided to simply archive this repo, and not look at debian again.
+Due to some bad experiences with debian lately, I decided to simply archive this repo, and not look at debian again ever, openSUSE is more reliable.
 Fork if you want

 $${\color{red}**This \space program \space is \space intended \space for \space KDE \space Plasma \space use \space only!!!**}$$